Are You Actually Protected? 5 Important Things Every Host Needs to Understand About the $1M Airbnb Host Guarantee.

 - File police report: This is a requirement for payment requests in excess of $300 USD

-- Compile documentation: Proof of purchase, ownership and damages are required for processing the claim
+- Compile documentation: Proof of purchase, ownership, and damages are required for processing the claim

-- Submit request to Airbnb: Claims must be submitted to Airbnb within 14 days of the guest’s check-out or before the next guest checks-in – whichever is earlier of the two
+- Submit a request to Airbnb: Claims must be submitted to Airbnb within 14 days of the guest’s check-out or before the next guest checks-in – whichever is earlier of the two

-- Airbnb follow-up: Airbnb will send a confirmation email and follow-up emails to discuss next steps like additional documentation required
+- Airbnb follow-up: Airbnb will send a confirmation email and follow-up emails to discuss the next steps like additional documentation required

 - Airbnb notification of outcome: Once sufficient information has been received from both the host and guest, documentation has been reviewed and the payment request has been evaluated; Airbnb will notify the host of the outcome of their claim